 A Tom Thumb or similar bit creates pain in the mouth, the horse goes toward the pain.
 The rider pulls to stop the horse, more pain, more speed.
 One reining does little good because it doesn't relieve the pain and as you have discovered, a horse can look straight into your eyes and STILL go straight ahead at breakneck speed.

 Some would advise you to use "the one rein stop" but this procedure must be taught from the ground and if done incorrectly, it can cause a wreck in and of itself.
 And if the horse is reacting to pain, the one rein stop (ORS) may not work.
+The one-rein is completely defeated by the action of the TT because each piece of the bit moves independently of the other piece.

 Other bolting causes could also be cervical subluxations, especially in the "yes-no" joints, the Atlas & Axis vertebra, shoulder dislocations and withers subluxation or other problems.
 It never hurts to have bolting horses examined by an equine chiropractor to see if some structural problem is contributing to the bolting.